Dina Lohan & Boyfriend Call It Quits Just Before Proposal & Meeting For The First Time In Person

 “I have a jeweler I’ve been talking to and I’ve seen a few stones that I’ve sent to Dina.
 So she’s totally aware.
 I want her to love the stone and we can design the setting.
 I only want her to be happy and to know my intentions are true,” Nadler said.

-The duo, who began dating a little over five years ago after meeting on Facebook, have yet to meet in person but have FaceTimed and talk to each other on the phone every day.
+The duo, who began dating a little more than five years ago after meeting on Facebook, have yet to meet in person, but have FaceTimed and talk to each other on the phone every day.
 Though the unorthodox relationship may seem out of the norm for most, Lohan told her castmates on Celebrity Big Brother that what they shared was the real deal and that their bond was very “personal” to her.

-As The Blast further shared, back in February Nadler and Lohan faced some uncertainty in their relationship when Linda Scarpa, daughter of the infamous Columbo Family hitman, claimed that Nadler had been pursuing her in a similar fashion — even professing his love for her quickly as he did with Lohan.
+As The Blast further shared, back in February, Nadler and Lohan faced some uncertainty in their relationship when Linda Scarpa, daughter of the infamous Columbo family hitman Greg Scarpa, claimed that Nadler had been pursuing her in a similar fashion, even professing his love for her as quickly as he did with Lohan.

-Nadler also promised Scarpa that he’d take her out for a big Italian dinner and marry her someday, once he’s finished taking care of his ailing mother — all things he said to and promised Lohan as well.
+Nadler also promised Scarpa that he’d take her out for a big Italian dinner and marry her someday, once he’s finished taking care of his ailing mother — all things he said to and promised Lohan, as well.